brookk16/Think-IT/README.md

 The overall aim therefore, was to design a dashboard with readily available information that would be of most relevance to the users (i.e: store managers and above).
 Currently, the dashboard displays the most desired metrics used to assess sales performace, identified by the users.Such as:

-Modern styling was used, with brighter colours to clearly display data, along with custom tooltips and descriptive labels to avoid any confusion.

 A wireframe of the orignal requirement can be found  ![here](Course/think-it_wireframe.png)